mst5295/grunt-serve/README.md

 #### Using Aliases

 In this example, `grunt serve` will start a web server at `http://localhost:9000/`.
- * If you go to http://localhost:9000/client.js it will execute the tasks 'html2js' and 'concat' and return the content of the file 'client.js'.
+ * If you go to http://localhost:9000/client.js it will execute the tasks 'html2js' and 'concat' and return the stdout and stderr.

 ```javascript
 // Project configuration.